Basic Fitting Types for Connecting PEX Plumbing Pipe

 Push-Fit PEX Fittings

-- Group plumbing fixtures together
+- Group plumbing fixtures together whenever possible.

-- Minimize pipe lengths
+- Minimize tubing lengths when planning your layout.

-- Choose the right PEX pipe diameter
+- Choose the right PEX pipe diameter for the application.

-- Plan transition points accordingly.
+- Plan transition points for efficiency.

 - Make sure connection points are accessible.
 This simplifies any future maintenance that might be necessary.